teampoop/react-course-2-expensify-app/readme.md

 This is the result of the great Udemy course "React 2nd Edition".
-If you like to learn usefull stuffs, go buy it.
+If you like to learn useful stuffs, go buy it.